thecodejennerator/P8105_Final-Project-2023_jao2195_mm2277_em2195_ak4598_ajt2206/Final-Project---Deliverable-1--Project-Topic-Proposal.md

 ## 2. The tentative project title

-**Data Science is Art: Exploring the Origins The Met’s Collections**
+**The Art of Data Science: Exploring the Origins The Met’s Collections**

 ## 3. The motivation for this project